Non-linear Welfare-Aware Strategic Learning: Proofs

 \end{proof}

-\subsection{Proof of Prop. \ref{prop:prop2}}
+\subsubsection{Proof of Prop. \ref{prop:prop2}}

 \begin{proof} 1.
 Proof of the necessity: Since the maximization of the decision-maker welfare needs $f = h$, then $h \in \mathcal{F}$ is needed.
 Then the agents need to best respond to $f$ to ensure the maximization of social welfare.
 If there is an arbitrary agent who does not best respond to $f = h$, this means she misses the largest possible improvement and the overall maximization of social welfare is failed.
 Thus, according to Prop. \ref{prop:info}, $h$ itself must be a polynomial of $X$ with at most order $K$ to guarantee agents to best respond.
+Finally, to ensure the maximization of $\text{IMP}(f)$, $\mathcal{F}$ must be linear.

 2. Proof of sufficiency: Thm. \ref{thm:general} is already a sufficient condition to guarantee the compatibility of \textit{decision-maker welfare} and \textit{social welfare}. \end{proof}